sychaichangkun/RoboND-Kinematics-Project/writeup.md

 ### Project Implementation

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.
+The trajectory was drawn correctly , and the arm followed it.
 Here is the main implementation of my code.
 It can successfully pick 8 out of 10 objects, while sometimes reaches the pick place but fails to hold the object tightly.
 ```python